ewendel/elm-workshop/book/snake/LEVEL1.md

 When working in a language with a good type system, it is often a good idea to start development by modeling the types that will be used in your program.

+We encourage you to take a stab at this, but we have included below one way of doing this.

+You will also need a function that can be used to create a `Map` (the playing field) of a given size.

+By the end of this section you should be able to create an initial `Model` for the snake game.

+---

+#### Example domain model for Snake:

 ```elm
 module Snake.Model
     exposing